chapter one

 • The challenges and limitations facing current text-to-image models

-1.1 What are text-to-image generation models
+1.1 What is a text-to-image generation model?

-1.1.1 Unimodal versus multimodal models
+1.1.1 Unimodal vs. multimodal models

 1.1.2 Practical use cases of text-to-image models